The Bankrate promise

 When comparing business credit cards, no-personal-guarantee options may be attractive if you don’t want to be personally liable for business debt.
 While the credit card company may be able to sue your business for unpaid credit card debt, your personal assets would be kept separate and protected.

 There are several downsides, though.
 Business credit cards with no personal guarantee are typically unavailable to sole proprietors, and meeting the additional requirements (such as minimum account balances or revenue streams) can be challenging.
-In general, there are few business cards available without a personal guarantee, and they might have fewer perks and rewards than other business cards, too.
+In general, there are few business cards available without a personal guarantee, and they often offer fewer perks and rewards than other business cards, too.

 Alternatives to consider

-You’ll want to look for rewards that will get you the most points or cash back for the spending you’ll be doing for your business.
-You may find, at least at first, that a personal rewards card works better for your business.
+In particular, you’ll want to look for rewards that will get you the most points or cash back for the spending you’ll be doing for your business.
+If you can’t qualify for a business credit card, you may find that a personal rewards card works better for your business, at least at first.
 As your business grows, your expenses may also grow, in which case you may want a card with a higher spending limit and benefits that suit your evolving business.

 Even if your credit score is low, you’ll have options — but you should probably start with one of the best business cards for people with bad credit.
 Once you’ve established a track record for paying your balances on time, you can apply for an upgrade and start getting better rewards and perks for your business.